aminmanafi/Spark/README.md

 To run each file try to use "spark-submit file_name".

-The basic level starts from the beginning till the chapter 3-ML-KMeans file.
+The basic level starts from the beginning till the chap3-ML-KMeans file.